Desperate Rohingya kids flee alone by boat

 She was now all alone.

-After a few months in jail with other Rohingya, Mohamad was released due to his age.
-He soon left for neighboring Malaysia on a small boat to find work and avoid further arrests.
+After a few months in jail with other Rohingya arrested for the fight, Mohamad was released due to his age.
+He soon left for neighboring Malaysia on a small boat to find work and avoid further trouble.

 For many fleeing Rohingya, Malaysia, is the preferred destination.
 Around 33,000 are registered there and an equal number are undocumented, according to the Rohingya Society of Malaysia.
 Those numbers have swelled with the violence in Myanmar.